Mind the gap: Challenges of deep learning approaches to Theory of Mind: Theory of Mind with humans in the loop

 Instead of waiting for these biases to emerge from open interactions with other agents or for researchers to establish the correct structural biases needed for ToM, it might also be possible for humans to direct the DRL agents to learn the required biases for ToM.
 One aspiration in DRL is to learn from experts; these can be humans or even other DRL agents.
 Traditionally, methods like imitation learning (IL) \cite{Pomerleau1991, Schaal1999} or inverse reinforcement learning (IRL) \cite{Ng00algorithmsfor} have been used to learn a policy or reward function, respectively.
 These methods require experts to demonstrate the desired behavior, which can be incredibly hard, arduous, or impossible in many interesting cases.
 Recent research \cite{christiano2017deep, wu2021recursively, lampinen2021tell, abramson2021imitating, deepmindinteractiveagentsteam2022creating} has proposed variations of these methods capable of producing complex agents.

 A technique that has been shown to scale with the complexity of the desired behavior is learning from human preferences \cite{christiano2017deep}.
-This method does not need demonstrations from experts; instead, it expects humans to rate some of the agent's trajectories and trains a reward function via supervised learning using these ratings.
+This method does not rely on demonstrations by human experts; instead, this approach requires humans to rate some of the agent's trajectories and trains a reward function via supervised learning using these ratings.
 In contrast to more traditional reward schemes based on handcrafted rules, the learned reward function evolves with the agent's learned behavior in a curriculum-learning fashion and, to some extent, reduces the description of the desired behavior to a simple rating.

-A similar but arguably more scalable approach to learning from humans is explanation-based learning. \cite{lampinen2021tell} propose to use explanations as an auxiliary task.
+A similar but arguably more scalable approach to learning from humans is explanation-based learning.
+For instance, \cite{lampinen2021tell} propose to use explanations as an auxiliary task.
 In other words, the agent needs to explain its behavior using natural language.
-This study shows that explanations can bias the agent towards using features with more generalization power and, in some cases, identify the world's causal structure.
+Although the authors use synthetic explanations, their study shows that explanations can bias the agent towards using features with more generalization power and, at least in some cases, identify the world's causal structure.

+If ToM is not an emergent property of DRL agents, maybe aspects of ToM can be incorporated through explanations.
+Recent work \cite{akula2022cx} takes a step in this direction by proposing an image classification system that iteratively explains its decisions to a human in hope of finding better decisions.
+Research has also demonstrated that real-time visualizations of the robot’s internal decisions were the most effective means for promoting human trust in robot's behavior \cite{edmonds2019tale}.

-The approaches mentioned above could provide a natural platform to prioritize strategies learned by the agent closer to ToM.
-Humans could describe tasks requiring ToM either by rating, explaining, or both, and if possible, encourage solutions where the agent needs to model others.
+Taken together, these approaches could provide a natural platform to facilitate the learning of human-like ToM by the DL agents.
+Human ratings and explanations could encourage finding solutions that require ToM.